 My mediation practice began in 2012 when I was surprised to be asked to mediate a case, even though I wasn’t certified and had never before served as a mediator.
-I distinctly remember telling my colleague that I wasn't a mediator, and he replied "I think you are."
-It was a contentious and complicated dispute that had impassed at two prior mediations, and lead counsel for one of the parties had worked with me as co-counsel on another case.
-At the time, I was a commercial litigator, focusing on IP matters.
-It was quite a first mediation, but I found myself able to work well with all of the personalities involved.
-We got it settled, despite the built up animosity and distrust.
+I distinctly remember telling my colleague that I wasn't a mediator, and he replied, "I think you are."
+It was a contentious and complicated dispute that had impassed at two prior mediations, but we got it settled, despite the built up animosity and distrust.

 I am now transitioning into full-time mediation and am ready to put my experience to work in your next mediation.